-Our pro forma deficit in consolidated net tangible book value as of December 31, 1998 was \$(347.4) million or \$(9.45) per share of our common stock.
-Pro forma deficit in consolidated net tangible book value per share represents the excess of total liabilities over total tangible assets adjusted for the conversion of certain outstanding notes in the aggregate principal amount of \$36.2 million and the termination of certain employees' rights to require WESCO to repurchase outstanding redeemable common stock divided by the adjusted number of shares of common stock outstanding.
-After giving effect to the sale of the shares of our common stock in the offering (at an initial offering price of \$18.00 per share) and after deducting anticipated offering expenses and underwriting discounts and commissions, our adjusted pro forma deficit in consolidated net tangible book value as of December 31, 1998 would have been \$(184.4) million or \$(3.97) per share, representing an immediate \$21.97 per share dilution to new investors purchasing shares at the initial public offering price.
+Our pro forma deficit in consolidated net tangible book value as of December 31, 1998 was (347.4) million or (9.45) per share of our common stock.
+Pro forma deficit in consolidated net tangible book value per share represents the excess of total liabilities over total tangible assets adjusted for the conversion of certain outstanding notes in the aggregate principal amount of (36.2 million) and the termination of certain employees' rights to require WESCO to repurchase outstanding redeemable common stock divided by the adjusted number of shares of common stock outstanding.
+After giving effect to the sale of the shares of our common stock in the offering (at an assumed initial offering price of (18.00 per share) and after deducting anticipated offering expenses and underwriting discounts and commissions, our adjusted pro forma deficit in consolidated net tangible book value as of December 31, 1998 would have been (184.4) million or (3.97) per share, representing an immediate (21.97) per share dilution to new investors purchasing shares at the initial public offering price.
 The following table illustrates such per share dilution.

-Initial public offering price per share Pro forma deficit in consolidated net tangible book value per share as of \$ 18.00 December 31, 1998 Increase per share attributable to new investors Deficit in consolidated net tangible book value per share after the offering (3.97) Dilution per share to new investors \$ 21.97
+Assumed initial public offering price per share Pro forma deficit in consolidated net tangible book value per share as of \$ 18.00 December 31, 1998 Increase per share attributable to new investors Deficit in consolidated net tangible book value per share after the offering (3.97) Dilution per share to new investors \$ 21.97

-The following table sets forth, on a pro forma basis as of December 31, 1998, the number of shares of common stock purchased from WESCO, the total consideration paid and the average price per share paid by existing stockholders and by new investors (after the sale by WESCO of 9,725,000 shares in the offering at an initial public offering price of \$18.00 per share), before deduction of underwriting discounts and commissions and offering expenses (dollars in thousands):
+The following table sets forth, on a pro forma basis as of December 31, 1998, the number of shares of common stock purchased from WESCO, the total consideration paid and the average price per share paid by existing stockholders and by new investors (assuming the sale by WESCO of 9,725,000 shares in the offering at an assumed initial public offering price of \$18.00 per share), before deduction of underwriting discounts and commissions and offering expenses (dollars in thousands):

-SHARES PURCHASED TOTAL CON TOTAL CONSIDERATION NUMBER PERCENT AFTER OFFERING AMOUNT PERCENT AFTER OFFERING AVERAGE PRICE PER SHARE Existing stockholders(1) 79.1% 20.9 \$376,280 175,050 68.2% 31.8 \$10.23 18.00 Total 46,500,961 ======= 100.0% ===== \$551,330 ====== 100.0% =====
+SHARES PURCHASED PERCENT AFTER NUMBER OFFERING TOTAL CON TOTAL CONSIDERATION AFTER AMOUNT PERCENT AFTER OFFERING Existing stockholders(1) New investors 36,775,961 9,725,000 79.1% 20.9 \$376,280 175,050 68.2% 31.8 \$10.23 18.00 Total 46,500,961 100.0% ===== \$551,330 100.0% =====

-(1) Includes shares issuable upon the conversion of certain outstanding notes in the aggregate principal amount of \$36.2 million.
+Includes shares issuable upon the conversion of certain outstanding notes in the aggregate principal amount of \$36.2 million.

 The foregoing tables assume no exercise of any outstanding stock options or the underwriters' over-allotment options.
 As of December 31, 1998, there were outstanding exercisable options to purchase 5,133,912 shares of common stock at a weighted average exercise price of approximately \$2.05 per share.
 To the extent that the outstanding exercisable options are exercised, the percent of shares held by new investors would be 18.8% after the option exercises compared to 20.9% prior to the option exercises, and the dilution to new investors would be \$20.73 per share after the option exercises compared to \$21.97 per share prior to the option exercises.
+The following unaudited pro forma financial information of WESCO has been prepared to give effect to the acquisition of Bruckner, the recapitalization, the offering and borrowings under the delayed draw term facility.
+We treated the recapitalization as a leveraged recapitalization for financial reporting purposes; accordingly, the historical basis of our assets and liabilities was not affected by the transaction.
+For a discussion of the recapitalization, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Recent Developments."